OtusTeam/node/README.md

 **Otus Node.js Developer Course** repository contains materials, presentations, examples and notes.
 This is a draft version.

 Documents are using `markdown` format, and examples are techology specific.
-Folders represent different course blocks
+Folders inside `./code-examples` represent different course block materials.

+Please check [FAQ](./FAQ.md) for questions like "How to run markdown presentations".

+Any contributions are welcome and have a nice coding!

 # About Course